-I’m still working to include additional features in the PIL-box.
+I’m still working to improve or include additional features in the PIL-box.

 Emu41 includes an experimental support of the PIL-Box, but it has been found quite unreliable.
 I suggest to use IL-Per (see below), it will work together with Emu41/Emu71 by sharing the same virtual mass storage drive for program/data exchange.

 The IL-Per software (including the source files) is freely available, my wish is that IL-Per will be the basis for people to develop applications to support the HP-IL.